Importance Of DHA During Pregnancy

 A lot of research has focused on the children of mothers who received an adequate level of DHA during their pregnancy.
 The IJP study found that these children scored higher on intelligence tests and had better attention spans.
 At four years of age, these children showed better depth perception and stereo acuity.

-The Indian Council of Medical Research (ICMR) recommends in a report that pregnant mothers should have at least 200 mg of DHA in their daily diet during pregnancy.6 The amount may increase depending on medical requirements, the mother’s physiology and diet.
+The Indian Council of Medical Research (ICMR) recommends in a report that pregnant mothers should have at least 200 mg of DHA in their daily diet during pregnancy6.
+That amount may increase depending on medical requirements, the mother’s physiology, diet, and other factors.

-Getting the right amount of DHA from your daily diet is not always easy.
-Natural sources for this nutrient include fatty fish, fish oil, seafood, seaweed, meat, poultry, walnuts, eggs, and milk.
-However, doctors often advise expecting mothers to keep a check on their consumption of fish, in particular, to prevent high intake of mercury.
+However, getting the right amount of DHA from your daily diet may be difficult at times.
+So, it is essential to have the right sources of DHA in your diet.
+Natural sources for DHA include fatty fish, fish oil, seafood, seaweed, meat, poultry, walnuts, eggs, and milk.

-In this case, smart dietary modifications can ensure you get the required amount of DHA to support your pregnancy diet.
-A suitable example is Mother’s Horlicks, which is a nourishing beverage that provides the important nutrients a pregnant woman and her baby require, including DHA, which is essential for the development and function of a baby’s brain.
+In addition, smart dietary modifications can ensure you get the required amount of DHA to support your pregnancy diet.
+One example is Horlicks Mother’s Plus.
+It is a nourishing beverage that provides essential nutrients required by a pregnant woman and her baby for the development and function of a baby’s brain.

 Health Drinks And Supplements

-Vegetarian or not, nutritionists recommend all pregnant women to take DHA supplements.7 Mother’s Horlicks contains DHA from a vegetarian source and so is suitable for both Vegetarian and Non-vegetarian mums.
+Vegetarian or not, nutritionists recommend all pregnant women take DHA supplements7.
+Horlicks Mother’s Plus contains DHA from a vegetarian source and is suitable for both vegetarian and non-vegetarian mothers.

-The author is Neha Chandna, who is a practicing dietitian since the last 8 years.
-The views, opinions and recommendations expressed in this article are solely those of the author and intended as an educational aid.
+The author is Neha Chandna, who is a practicing dietitian for the last 8 years.
+The views, opinions, and recommendations expressed in this article are solely those of the author and intended as an educational aid.
 Please consult your doctor for professional advice concerning specific health/medical matters.